-2016 was the year of ransomware – 146 new families of these perfidious malware were discovered.
+2016 was the year of ransomware - 146 new families of this perfidious malware were discovered.
 The year before, it was just 29.
 The malicious programs earned the cybercriminals an estimated worldwide profit of around one billion dollars in 2016.
 Logically, the criminals expanded their sphere of influence: Until recently, Windows PCs were hit primarily by attacks with ransomware, now hackers are also targeting Macs and Linux PCs.
 More recently smartphones or tablets with an Android or IOS operating system became a target, too.

-The reason is simple: Macs are becoming more and more “normal”, which is why the proportion of Apple computers in the internet is getting bigger.
+The reason is simple: Macs are becoming more and more "normal", which is why the proportion of Apple computers on the internet is getting bigger.
 The same applies to Linux machines.
 And almost everyone has a smartphone today.

 So far, you could feel safe as a Mac or Linux user.
 Windows has always been in high risk: Viruses, worms or Trojans for the two other systems - which, like smartphones, are also based on the UNIX operating system - were hardly known until recently.

 Macs are still more secure than Windows PCs